New Mexico Military and Veterans Benefits

 A Veteran who received a Purple Heart.

-10-Point Derived Preference (XP): Ten points are added to the passing examination score or rating of Spouses, Surviving Spouses, or Mothers of Veterans as described below.
-This type of preference is usually referred to as "derived preference" because it is based on service of a Veteran who is not able to use the preference.
-Both a Mother and a Spouse (including Surviving Spouse) may be entitled to preference on the basis of the same Veteran's service if they both meet the requirements.
+10-Point Derived Preference (XP): Ten points are added to the passing examination score or rating of Spouses, Surviving Spouses, or mothers of Veterans.
+Both a mother and a Spouse (including Surviving Spouse) may be entitled to preference based on the same Veteran's service if they both meet the requirements.
 However, neither may receive preference if the Veteran is living and is qualified for Federal employment.

 Preference may be allowed in other circumstances but anything less than the above warrants a more careful analysis.

-Eligibility: Veterans, Reservists, or National Guard members who leave a position for training or active military service.
+Who is eligible for USERRA Benefits?
+Veterans, Reservists, or National Guard Service members who leave a position for training or active military service are eligible.

-The Department of Labor, through the Veterans' Employment and Training Service (VETS) provides assistance to all persons having claims under USERRA, including Federal and Postal Service employees.
-VETS regional and state offices can be found here .
+The Department of Labor, through the Veterans' Employment and Training Service (VETS) helps all that have claims under USERRA, including Federal and Postal Service employees.

 Social Security Number

 Mailing address and phone number(s) of employer(s) for the last 18 months